INVESTING IN OUR COMMONWEALTH

 CHILDREN, FAMILIES & PERSONS WITH DISABILITIES

-Throughout this legislative session, the Senate has taken steps to assist children and families, particularly with relation to adoptees and those in the care and protection of the Department of Children and Families.
-I am proud to have filed legislation that was enacted increase access to kinship adoption, and I was honored to advance legislation to give adoptees access to their original birth certificates.
+Throughout the 192nd legislative session, the Senate took steps to assist children and families, particularly with relation to adoptees and those in the care and protection of the Department of Children and Families.
+I am proud to have filed legislation that was enacted to increase access to kinship adoption, and I was honored to advance legislation to give adoptees access to their original birth certificates.
 Finally, the Senate passed legislation I filed to update the reporting requirements for the Department of Children and Families to ensure accountability and transparency.

 - Increasing access to kinship adoptions